jiawei397/nest-docs/docs/documentation/06_exception_filters.en-US.md

 ## Throwing Exceptions

-`Nest` provides a built-in `HttpException` class, exposed from the `@nest` package.
+`Nest` provides a built-in `HttpException` class, exposed from the `@nest/core` package.
 For typical HTTP REST API-based applications, it is considered best practice to send standard HTTP response objects when certain error conditions occur.

 For example, in the `CatsController`, we have a `findAll()` method (a `GET` route handler).
 Let's assume that this route handler throws an exception for some reason.
 To illustrate this, we hardcode it as follows: